LordNoteworthy/software-engineering-notes/Clean-Architecture.md

 ## Chapter 1.
 What is design and architecture

 - the word __architecture__ is often used in the context of something at a _high level_ that is divorced from the low-level details, whereas __design__ more often seems to imply structures and decisions at a _low level_.
 - the low-level details and the high-level structure are all part of the same whole, they form a continuous fabric that defines the shape of the system.
-You can't have one without the other; indeed __no clear deviding__ lines separates them.
+You can't have one without the other; indeed __no clear dividing__ lines separates them.
 - the measure of __design quality__ is simply the measure of the __effort required__ to meet the needs if the customer.
-- developers buy into a familir lie:
+- developers buy into a familiar lie:
     - we can __clean it up later__; we just need to get to __market first__ but things never do get cleaned up later because market pressures never abate.
     - making __messy code__ makes them go __fast__ in the short term and just slows them down in the long term.
 - a fact is that making messes is _always_ slower then staying clean, no matter which time scale you are using.